 On the 10th anniversary of her death, music video director and photographer, Phil Griffin, celebrates Amy Winehouse’s legacy with never-before-seen photographs in a new exhibition.

-Many fans say they know the stories of their beloved artists, but Griffin is determined to rewrite the narrative surrounding Winehouse into something positive.
+2006 Amy Winehouse hit Rehab made her a household name.
+Many fans say they know the stories of their beloved artists, with a lot the news that centers around her mental illness Grammy Winner Amy Winehouse was in one way or another always in the papers.
+But Griffin is determined to rewrite the narrative surrounding Winehouse into something positive.

 “I want there to be a positive flow of conversation about her.
 She’s not just a tragic figure but a human being who was incredibly talented.
 She was a girl with a story to tell and she wasn’t afraid to tell it,” Griffin said.

 The photographer—who worked closely with the late singer as a creative consultant during her Back to Black era—compiled a selection of photographs he took with Winehouse.

 Specifically, the images were taken when both parties were working on the music videos for You Know I’m No Good, Back to Black, and Love Is a Losing Game.